 The part of your chimney from the top of the firebox to the top of the flue on a normal throat damper is heated and cooled by the weather.
 That means it’s freezing when you are trying to heat your home and hot when you are cooling your home.
 When sealed at the top, the air in the flue is the same as the air in your home and doesn’t fight against the heat or air conditioner.

-If you need more information on what a top-down damper can do for you, please call Fluesbrothers, where chimneys are all we do.
+If you need more information on what a top-down damper can do for you or need a repair on your damper, please call Fluesbrothers, where chimneys are all we do.